Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

                         PATH if not given.
 Example:
                         `--command=/usr/local/nginx/sbin/nginx`
   --ignore IGNORE       Any check whose name matches this Python regex will be
                         dropped from the report.
+The name is the one in the `Check Name` column of the table, not a module or a file name, and it is matched anywhere in that name, so the name as it stands is enough and needs no anchors.
+                        A filter that matches no check is reported rather than silently doing nothing.
 Use it for a finding the site knowingly accepts, for example a dynamic module the service needs.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified
                         multiple times.
-Example: `--ignore=^Dynamic modules$` --match MATCH         Only report the checks whose name matches this Python regex.
+Example: `--ignore='Dynamic modules'` --match MATCH         Only report the checks whose name matches this Python regex.
 Filter by this Python regular expression.
 Case- sensitive by default; use `(?i)` for case-insensitive